infinitywarg/smart-token-id/README.md

 - metadata() decodes a Smart TokenId into struct or array containing metadata

 Next enhancement is removing the exact 256-bit sum requirement.

-## Disclaimer

-Although anyone is free to use this code, it is still experimental and not production ready.
-For any problems arising out of the use of this code, monetory or otherwise, into any smart contract projects, the organization and any contributing developers will NOT be responsible.